banner-hero

 Visit Khumbu Icefall and Khumbu Glacier

 The Khumbu Icefall and the Khumbu Glacier are among the world’s most treacherous and extensive icefalls and glaciers.
 You will come by the location on your way to Everest Base Camp.
 If you’re an adrenaline junkie, this is the adventure you’d never regret in your life.
-It would not be entirely wrong to say that the Everest Base Camp trail is made all the more exciting because of the icefall and the glacier’s snowy and icy pathways.
+It would not be entirely wrong to say that the Everest Base Camp trail is all the more exciting because of the icefall and the glacier’s snowy, icy pathways.

 Climb Kalapathhar